Unoriented HQFT and its underlying algebra: Proof of main theorem

+In this section, we prove Theorem~$\ref{mainthm}$.
+To prove the theorem, we need to make an unoriented HQFT $(A, \tau)$ from a given extended crossed $\pi$-algebra $(L$, $\eta$, $\varphi$, $\{\theta_{\alpha}\}_{\alpha\in\pi}$, $\Phi)$.
 Our proof has three steps.
 In Step $1$, we construct a functor $A$.
 In Step $2$, we make a functor $\tau$.
 In Step $3$, we prove that the pair $(A, \tau)$ satisfies the axioms of HQFTs.
 To construct them we use the same method as \cite{turner-turaev:2006}.

-Step $1$: Construction of a functor $A$.
+[Step $1$]: Construction of a functor $A$.

 Let $(M, g)$ be a connected unoriented 1-dimensional $X$-manifold.
 We define an $R$-module $A(M, g)$ by